What is the NeuroBlate Probe?

 The Monteris Medical NeuroBlate System is a robotically controlled laser thermotherapy that uses MRI-guided light to ablate (remove) unwanted tissue in the brain.
 Monteris markets the procedure as minimally-invasive compared to traditional brain surgery, requiring only a tiny hole in the skull about the diameter of a pencil.

 Free Confidential Lawsuit Evaluation: If you or a loved one suffered complications following a NeuroBlate procedure, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.
+You may be entitled to compensation by filing a lawsuit against the manufacturer and our lawyers can help.

 The NeuroBlate System and Laser Delivery Probes were the subject of an FDA Class I recall in March 2018, after multiple reports surfaced of unintended heating and damage to the probe, which may have resulted in injuries to surrounding brain tissue.